Versioning and Publishing Global Workflows

 dx remove users my_global_workflow org-partnerorg

 The authorized user permissions do not propagate to apps automatically.
-If the workflow contains any apps, the users need access to those apps in order to run the workflow.
+If the workflow contains any apps, the users need access to those apps to run the workflow.
 To add users to an app, you can use the same dx add users command.

 Step 4: Publish a Version to Users